 Party Without Plastic

 To be more accurate: party without single-use plastic.
-So, instead of disposable plastic straws, cutlery, cups, plates, decorations, and party favors, opt for reusable alternatives.
+So, instead of disposable plastic straws, cutlery, cups, plates, decorations (including balloons), and party favors, opt for reusable alternatives.
 And if it’s a big event where disposable items are necessary, then choose biodegradable or compostable items.

-For more tips and suggestions, check out my post on Eco Friendly Party Supplies.
+For more tips and suggestions, check out Green That Life’s posts on Eco Friendly Party Supplies and Party Decorations.

 Still Have Plastic?
 Reuse and Recycle